Minkowski content of Brownian cut points: Introduction

 where $\gamma^-$ is $\gamma$ stopped at the first visit to $\ball_s(z)$; $\gamma^+$ is $\gamma^\rev$ after the last exit from $\ball_s(w)$; $\gamma^*$ is an excursion between $\partial \ball_s(z)$ and $\partial \ball_s(w)$; and $\omega^-, \omega^+$ are the paths that connect.
 (This representation is unique only if there is a single excursion.
 But in our case this will be true with very high probability.)
 We start by choosing $(\gamma^-,\gamma^*,\gamma^+)$ and then conditioning that the three paths are mutually disjoint.
 If $s$ is large (so that $e^{-s}$ is small compared to $|z-w|$), we can hope that the paths near $z$ and $w$ look like independent samples from this invariant measure.
 If this is true (with sufficiently good error estimate), then we can get our result.

 The main technical tool to establish this is the invariant measure on Brownian motions conditioned on creating a cut point and the exponential convergence to this invariant measure.

-The choice of $\mu_{0,\e}$ is just a convenience; since the convergence is almost everywhere with respect to this measure, our result immediately implies results about Brownian measures such as Wiener measures and Brownian bridges.
+The choice of $\mu_{0,\e}$ is just for convenience.
+Straightforward adaptations imply results about other types of Brownian measures, such as Brownian path measure in a bounded domain, Brownian excursions, Wiener measures and Brownian bridges.
+See Section \ref{sec:bounded} for a brief discussion on how to adapt the proof to the bounded domain case.
 In \cite{HLLS}, a version is needed for Brownian excursions in two dimensions; see Section \ref{excsec} for the relevant statement.

 The motivation for proving this result is more than just curiosity about Brownian paths.
 Random walk paths often appear in lattice statistical models and weights are often given in terms of the number of points in particular exceptional sets.
 When taking continuum limits of such models it is important to know not just the geometric object but also the limit of these occupation measures.
 This enables, for example, analysis of ``near critical'' behavior as a perturbation of the continuum critical object.
 The particular question in this paper arose, indeed, in the analysis of a different model, percolation.